 In general, our results of operations are affected by changes in foreign exchange rates.
 In addition to those markets in which we price our products in U.S. dollars, we price products in certain of our foreign operations in Euros and Brazilian Reals.
-As a result, a decline in the value of the U.S. dollar relative to the local currencies of profitable foreign subsidiaries can have a favorable effect on our profitability, and an increase in the value of the U.S. dollar relative to the local currencies of profitable foreign subsidiaries can have a favorable effect on our profitability foreign subsidiaries can have a negative effect on our profitability.
+As a result, a decline in the value of the U.S. dollar relative to the local currencies of profitable foreign subsidiaries can have a favorable effect on our profitability, and an increase in the value of the U.S. dollar relative to the local currencies of profitable foreign subsidiaries can have a negative effect on our profitability.